 The rapper's infamous video featured a fully nude digitally recreated Donald Trump (among many other people).
 Alas, Trump didn't comment on his NSFW portrayal.

-"I would have voted for Trump" – Nov.
-2016 Nearly 11 years after denouncing George W. Bush, Kanye got political again, this time by expressing support for Donald Trump during a 24-minute interlude at the San Jose stop on his Saint Pablo Tour.
+Nearly 11 years after denouncing George W. Bush, Kanye got political again, this time by expressing support for Donald Trump during a 24-minute interlude at the San Jose stop on his Saint Pablo Tour.
 "He wasn’t even in politics and he won," West told a crowd of confused concertgoers.
 "That shows you the level of possibility that’s out there," said Yeezy to plenty of boos.
 Of course, the rapper didn't actually vote that year, he just said he would have voted for Trump if he had voted.
 Maybe Trump will return the favor if Ye actually ends up running for president in 2024.

 Kanye at Trump Towers –Dec.
 2016